5tingray/pyufw/README.md

 #### Returns the status of the firewall
 Retuns a dict.
 Status is either `'active'` or `'inactive'`.
-If the firewall is active the default policies  and rules list will be included.
+If the firewall is active the default policies and rules list will also be included.
 ```python
 ufw.status()
 ```